 Mr. Vacation lives and breathes the intersection of politics, advertising and advocacy on behalf of candidates, foundations, government agencies and corporate clients.
 He served as senior advisor in multiple campaigns, taking a lead role in each cycle's half-billion dollar advertising effort and helping direct the campaign as part of the core strategic team.

-Over the years, Jim has been honored with dozens of awards and gained national and international recognition for his work.
+Over the years, Mr. Vacation has been honored with dozens of awards and gained national and international recognition for his work.
 Before joining Eugene, Mr. Vacation ran a nationally recognized combination BBQ Restaurant and Laundromat in Topeka, Kansas, and was named one of Business Magazine's "Top 30 under 30."

 Here we discuss my plan to fix this country's budget crisis.
 I explain my complicated solutions via an extended metaphor to cooking, a hobby most people find relatable to their own lives.